bohlinger/wavy/docs/tutorials_sat_download.rst

    export COPERNICUSMARINE_SERVICE_USERNAME=YOUR_COPERNICUS_USERNAME
    export COPERNICUSMARINE_SERVICE_PASSWORD=YOUR_COPERNICUS_PASSWORD

 Now, prepare your **wavy** environment with providing the directories for satellite data and model data.
-Add your path for satellite data here demonstrated for CMEMS, indicating the path of your choice where you want your data to be stored:
+Add your path for satellite data here demonstrated for CMEMS using the copercnicusmarine toolbox, indicating the path of your choice where you want your data to be stored:

 .. code-block:: yaml

    cmems_L3_NRT:
-      dst:
-         path_template: /chosen/path/to/satellite/data/L3/mission
+       download:
+           copernicus:
+               dataset_id: cmems_obs-wave_glo_phy-swh_nrt_name-l3_PT1S
+               trgt_tmplt: /chosen/path/to/satellite/data/L3/name/%Y/%m

 There exists also something called strsub which defines strings that are o substituted.
 In this case some are predefined as:

 .. code-block:: yaml

-   strsub: ['varalias','mission','region']
+   strsub: ['name']

-The str "mission" in your path_template will be replaced by the satellite mission that you download.
+The str "name" in your path_template will be replaced by the satellite mission that you download.
 So for Sentinel-3a the final path for your downloaded files will be automatically /chosen/path/to/satellite/data/L3/s3a with subfolders on year and month.

 You can proceed now and download CMEMS NRT L3 data using the wavyDownload.py script: